All Products

 FAQ

-• Why is the Specified network type does not support this operation error returned when I renew an instance?
+• Q: Why do I receive the error message Specified network type does not support this operation when I renew an instance?

-This error may occur because the classic network endpoint of the instance is not released.
+A: This error may occur because the classic network endpoint of the instance is not released.
 The instance may still have limits associated with the classic network endpoint.
 Release the classic network endpoint and try again.
-For more information, see EOL notice for Tair (Redis OSS-compatible) instances in the classic network.
+For more information, see [Notification] Tair (Redis OSS-compatible) unpublishes the classic network.

 Related API operations